reusable-ui/reusable-ui-monorepo/states/collapse-state/README.md

         // Apply composed animations:
         animation,
     });
-}
+};
 ```

 #### 🧠 Resolution Logic

 The `animationExpand` and `animationCollapse` variables are only defined during **expanding** and **collapsing** phases.

-The variables are already registered to `@reusable-ui/animation-feature`, so you typically don’t need to consume them directly.
+These variables are registered to `@reusable-ui/animation-feature`, so you typically don’t need to consume them directly.
-Instead, use `animationFeatureVars.animation` from `usesAnimationFeature()` to apply the unified animation stack—combining expand/collapse animations with other state-driven animations.
+Instead, use `animationFeatureVars.animation` from `usesAnimationFeature()` to apply the unified animation stack—combining expand/collapse animations with other state-driven transitions.

 ---